 Accounts for stock size based on market cap (e.g., large-caps vs. small-caps), or equal weighting, which tilts the index in favor of smaller-sized companies.

-S&P Style Indices provide broad exposure and are market-cap-weighted.
+S&P Style Indices provide broad exposure to growth and value and are market-cap-weighted.
 These characteristics make them relevant benchmarks for evaluating the skill of active managers, and suitable for those seeking long-term index approaches with a tilt toward a particular style.

 S&P Pure Style Indices have a stricter definition of growth and value, resulting in more-concentrated style exposures for market participants seeking precise tools.
 Unlike the standard style indices, they are style-score-weighted, and there are no overlapping securities between growth and value.